N-Gage (service): Discover N-Gage

 Discover N-Gage is a preview platform of N-Gage that built-in in early versions of firmware on N81, N82 and N95.
-This preview app features three playable demo N-Gage games, including two games that never release in N-Gage service: FIFA 07 and Space Impact: Light.
+This preview app features three playable demo N-Gage games, including two games that never release in N-Gage service: FIFA 07 by Electronic Arts and Space Impact: Light by Nokia (from the Space Impact series).
 Unlike the official N-Gage service, all three games were packed into a regular .sis application that can be installed and run on any S60v3 devices.